mmistakes/minimal-mistakes/_posts/2018-01-06-my-most-expensive-error.md

 You may see the error now, I never multiply the overage weight by the $/lb fee rate.
 If you look at the units of the fee calculation I am adding the `base_fee`, which is in USD (US Dollars), to `lbs`.
 That does not make any sense.
 You can't add different types of units, but most languages will let you do this all day.
 This was insidious because for most of our items, the fee was right.
 Only in cases where the item was over 2.0 lbs did we get a wrong fee.

 I'll be honest, I didn't actually catch this bug.
 I put this code in production but I never felt really good about it.
 I couldn't explain it but there was disquite in my soul.
-I was already starting to rewrite parts of our system in F# so I decided that I would rewrite this little piece while it was fresh in my head.
+I was already starting to rewrite parts of our system in F# so I decided that I would rewrite this little piece while it was fresh in my mind.

 ## F# Units of Measure Save the Day
 For the last several years I have been moving toward more and more strict programming languages.
 When I heard that F# allows you to put Units of Measure on your numbers, I fell in love.
 I have longed for such a feature.
-So many errors can be eliminated when dealing with numbers if you can track and enforce units alighment in numbers.
+So many errors can be eliminated when dealing with numbers if you can track and enforce units alignment in numbers.

 Because my soul never settled with my initial Python solution, I decided to rewrite the fee calcultion.
-When I started I immediately declare the Units of Measure that I would need:
+When I started I immediately declared the Units of Measure that I would need:

 ```fsharp
 // Units of Measure Types